colinyjchung/darkdragons/content/playing.md

 It is here that players must _improvise_ and adapt.
 While your plans may go awry, all the research you did earlier will come in handy as you alter your next steps.

 These are the scenes where quickthinking and cunning PCs will create unforgettable moments when they MacGuyver their party out of trouble.
+These are often the times where that odd item in your rucksack suddenly becomes handy.
+Or you use a spell in an unexpected way.

 ## A Word on Combat